Answer Engine Optimization (AEO): The Complete Guide for 2025

 - Regular content updates

-Master AEO, and you're well-positioned for GEO.
+Master AEO, and you're positioned for GEO.
 The sites winning featured snippets today are the same sites getting cited by ChatGPT and Perplexity.

-The bigger picture: search is becoming answer-first.
-The sites that adapt - by becoming authoritative answer sources - will capture the visibility that's shifting away from traditional organic clicks.
+Search is becoming answer-first.
+The sites that adapt, by becoming authoritative answer sources, will capture the visibility shifting away from traditional organic clicks.

 Here's your action plan: